Fire Mage DPS Macros and Addons — Shadowlands 9.2

 Decursive

 Decursive adds a small grid representing your party or raid to your UI.
-They are simple boxes, no actual information aside from if they are afflicted with a specific debuff type your class can dispel.
-You simply have to click the box that turned purple to use Remove Curse on a teammate.
+They are simple boxes, with no actual information aside from if they are afflicted with a specific debuff type your class can dispel.
+You simply have to click the box that turned purple to use Remove Curse Icon Remove Curse on a teammate.

 Mik's Scrolling Battle Text

-If you're not satisfied with the default combat text, this AddOn is an alternative that allows you to heavily customize your scrolling combat text.
+If you are not satisfied with the default combat text, this AddOn is an alternative that allows you to heavily customize your scrolling combat text.
 Quite a bit of setup is required.

 DeathNote

 DeathNote displays the last several deaths for each of your party or raid members.
-For 30 seconds prior to their death, a complete timestamp of their combat log is displayed, showing their current health, what heals they received, what buffs and debuffs they had, whether they used their personal cooldowns, etc. This AddOn is helpful for breaking down your own death as well as finding out whether that guy really did use his healthstone.
+For 30 seconds before their death, a complete timestamp of their combat log is displayed, showing their current health, what heals they received, what buffs and debuffs they had, whether they used their cooldowns, etc. This AddOn helps break down your death as well as finding out whether that guy did use his healthstone.

 Doom CooldownPulse